n3integration/terraform-provider-godaddy/README.md

 through `terraform plan` and update the resource configuration accordingly to preserve existing data.
 The supplied resource `id` to the `terraform import` command should be the name of the domain that you would like to import.
 Although this is currently a manual workaround, this plugin will be updated when Terraform includes support for fully automated imports.

+## Building the binary with Docker Compose

+A [Makefile](Makefile) has been provided to make it easier to develop on this repository.

+Run `make build` in order to mount the code into a [golang](https://hub.docker.com/_/golang/) container that's been extended to include [glide](https://github.com/Masterminds/glide).
+This will output a `terraform-godaddy` binary built for Linux in the root of the project directory.

 ## License